 How can the public express opinions or share facts with the Board of Commissioners and staff?

-The public can write the district at 1930 Prairie St. or send an e-mail to firstname.lastname@example.org.
-The public is also invited to attend the monthly Glenview Park District public meeting at 7 pm on the dates shown above at Park Center, 2400 Chestnut Ave. in the Glen.
+The public can write the park district at 1930 Prairie St. or send an e-mail to email@example.com.
+The public is also invited to attend the monthly Glenview Park District public meeting at 7 p.m. on the dates shown here, at Park Center, 2400 Chestnut Ave.
 Anyone interested in making comments or asking questions at a regular park board or park board committee meeting should indicate this by signing a comment card and indicating that you would like to speak or have your comment read.

 Agenda items are introduced by the Park District Committee Chair with background information presented by the committee members and staff.
 Committee reports on action are considered a seconded motion.
 Any items for which there are public comment cards will be addressed and the public called on following Commissioner discussion.
 Once all public comments have been addressed, the discussion will return to the Commissioner level for any additional discussion, motion adjustment and formal action.

 How can the public stay informed about the Board of Commissioners’ actions?

 As open public meetings, there is press coverage of the monthly business meetings.
 A “Meeting Highlights” summary report of actions taken is produced as soon as possible following each meeting.
 It can be found online, in the file at the park district office and at the Library.
 An archive of meeting agendas, highlights and minutes are also available on this website by clicking on the Park Board Meetings link.